-I am not a doctor and if you chose to start a weight loss program please consult your own doctor.
+I am not a doctor and if you choose to start a weight loss program please consult your own doctor.

-Losing weight is quite a challenge for many people, and this frustration has driven many individuals to indulge in unhealthy weight loss practices that greatly affects their well being.
-For example, people opt to skip meals, cut off certain foods from the diet, take supplements in place of food, exercise excessively and do not get the adequate rest that they need.
-Skilled weight loss doctors at the San Ramon weight loss center advise individuals to seek professional advice early on before attempting to take matters into their own hands.
+Losing weight is quite a challenge for many people, and this frustration has driven many individuals to indulge in unhealthy weight loss practices that greatly affect their well-being.
+For example, people opt to skip meals, cut off certain foods from the diet, take supplements in place of food, exercise excessively, and do not get the adequate rest that they need.
+Skilled weight loss doctors at the San Ramon Weight Loss Center advise individuals to seek professional advice early on before attempting to take matters into their own hands.
 There are numerous unreliable sources of information out there and people need to know how to filter such and stay safe.

 Failing to eat meals

 When a person skips meals, the body’s survival instinct kicks in, and it reacts by storing fat.
 Missing meals will, therefore, have the opposite effect to what the person intended.
-Weight loss specialists at the San Ramon weight loss center advise individuals to eat light meals at intervals of three to four hours.
+Weight loss specialists at the San Ramon Weight Loss Center advise individuals to eat light meals at intervals of three to four hours.
 If one chooses to eat a light meal, it should have high levels of fiber and proteins, which will ensure that the level of blood sugar is stable and there is minimal inflammation.
-This is a lasting solution to shedding off weight and maintaining the body stays in shape.
+This is a lasting solution to shedding weight, maintaining the body, and stay in shape.

 Substituting food with supplements

 There are numerous weight loss supplements available in pharmacies today.
 They can even be purchased over the counter without any prescription.
-Taking supplements in place of food is unhealthy because supplements contain components such as diuretics and caffeine, which puts a lot of pressure on core body organs like the heart, adrenal glands, and kidney.
+Taking supplements in place of food is unhealthy because supplements contain components such as diuretics and caffeine, which puts a lot of pressure on core body organs like the heart, adrenal glands, and kidneys.
 Another side effect associated with replacing food with diet pills includes anxiety headaches.
-Weight loss specialists at the San Ramon weight loss center postulate that individuals need to eat real food in a balanced diet as food is the building block of the body.
+Weight loss specialists at the San Ramon Weight Loss Center postulate that individuals need to eat real food in a balanced diet as food is the building block of the body.

 Low intake of calories